trohit/ik/systemdesign/DB/EXAMPLES.md

   - Replication strategy : which nodes will be responsible for the replicas
   - Each keyspace in Cassandra can have a different replication factor.
 - Write Consistency Levels: Any ..RF(Replication_factor)..
 All
-- Also can specifyquorum within a DC(Local_quorum) and across DCs(Across_quorum)
+  - Also can specify quorum within a DC(Local_quorum) and across DCs(Across_quorum)
   - Supports Hinted handoff
+- Read consistency:
+  - R+W>RF gives us strong consistency.
+In this equation R, W, RF are the read replica count, the write replica count, and the replication factor, respectively.
+  - Snitch: The Snitch is an application that determines the proximity of nodes within the ring and also tells which nodes are faster.
+Cassandra nodes use this information to route read/write requests efficiently.
+- Generation number: In Cassandra, each node stores a generation number which is incremented every time a node restarts.
+This generation number is included in each gossip message.
+- The seed node designation has no purpose other than bootstrapping the gossip process for new nodes joining the cluster.
+Thus, seed nodes are not a single point of failure, nor do they have any other special purpose in cluster operations other than the bootstrapping of nodes.
+-

 ## MongoDB

 ## Dynamo